liborty/random/README.md

 pub fn newu8() -> Self
 ```

 The following methods are all implemented for `Rnum`, that means invoked on `Rnum` type variable.
-Even when generating `Rv` or `Rvv` type results. `Rnum` type input variable (self) in all cases serves just to inform the generic method about the numeric type required for the generated values:
+Even when generating `Rv` or `Rvv` type results. `Rnum` type input variable (`self`) in all cases serves just to inform the generic method about the numeric type required for the generated values:

 `pub fn rannum(&self) -> Self`
 returns a wrapped random number of one of the main types in  maximum range allowed by the width of the type.
-The standardised range [0,1) is used for f64.
+The standardised range [0,1) is used for `f64`.

 `pub fn rannum_in(&self,min:f64,max:f64) -> Self`
-returns a wrapped random number of one of the main types in the range min,max (min,max are  always f64s for commonality).
-The range should not exceed the width of the type, e.g. 0.,255. for u8.
+returns a wrapped random number of one of the main types in the range min,max (min,max are  always `f64`s for commonality).
+The range should not exceed the width of the type, e.g. 0.,255. for `u8`.
 Nor should it be negative for unsigned types.

 `pub fn ranv(&self,d:usize) -> Rv`
 returns a wrapped Vec of length d filled with random numbers of one  of the main primitive types.
-Note that the whole Vec is wrapped, not each individual element of it.
+Note that the whole `Vec` is wrapped, not each individual element of it.
 Thus only one pattern extraction is needed.

 `pub fn ranv_in(&self,d:usize,min:f64,max:f64) -> Rv`
 same as `ranv` but using the specified range for the random values.

 `pub fn ranvv(&self,d:usize,n:usize) -> Rvv`
-returns a wrapped `<Vec<Vec<_>>>` consisting of n vectors, each of length d, filled with random numbers of one of the main primitive types.
-Note that only the whole VecVec is wrapped, not each individual vector or element of it.
-Thus only one pattern extraction is needed.
+returns a wrapped `Vec<Vec<_>>` consisting of n vectors, each of length d, filled with random numbers of one of the main primitive types.
+Note that only the whole result is wrapped, not each individual vector or element of it.
+Thus, again, only one pattern extraction is needed.

 `pub fn ranvv_in(&self,d:usize,n:usize,min:f64,max:f64) -> Rvv`
 same as `ranvv` but using the specified range for the random values.

 There is no need to read beyond this point for normal daily use of this crate.
 However, there may be special circumstances, when using directly one of the typed functions is more convenient.
 Such as when needing only one specific end type.
 Another circumstance may be when wanting to use specific random number generator(s), different to the default ones used within the above methods.
-(There are several provided).
+(Several are provided).

 ## Explicitly Typed Functions